Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Future directions

 for any $t\in (1,p)$, for some positive $c'_t > 0$ independent of $m\in \N$.
-In other words, the Radon-Nikodym derivative of the increment process of the KPZ fixed point $h(\cdot + 1)-h(1)$ is in $L^{p-}(\mu)$ on compacts.
+In other words, the Radon-Nikodym derivative of the increment process of the KPZ fixed point $\mathfrak{h}(\cdot + 1)-\mathfrak{h}(1)$ is in $L^{p-}(\mu)$ on compacts.
 We believe that one can achieve $r = 3$ from transversal fluctuation of geodesics in discrete environments.
 Moreover, we also expect to have $d<3$ from our already established inhomogeneous Brownian LPP estimates, in addition to an improvement in estimating inverse acceptance probabilities.

-Moreover, a more refined understanding of geodesic geometry is crucial in obtaining improved Brownian regularity for the KPZ fixed point.
-In this direction, we note that \cite[Propositon 3.10]{rahman2023infinitegeodesicscompetitioninterfaces} states that almost surely, the set of emanation points from weighted geodesics in the directed landscape with respect to \textbf{any} initial data $h_0$ is almost surely countable across \textbf{all times}.
-Moreover, the set of maximiser emanation points from (\ref{eq: KPZ fixed point}) have the representation as the set of points

-where for any $t>0$, $e(\cdot, t)$ is right-continuous.
-That means that at unit time, the effective max-plus support $\mathrm{supp}_{-\infty}(h_0)$ is the countable point process (\ref{eq: emanation pts}).
-If one could obtain a `meagreness'-like property of $\supp_{-\infty}(h_0)$, then one should be able to obtain uniform coalescence depths and proceed as above to extend the Brownian regularity to arbitrary initial data.
+This would give $r>d$, as required for $L^{p-}$-regularity.